AuReMe/esmecata/README.md

 `stat_number_workflow.tsv` is a tabulated file containing the number of proteomes, shared proteins, GO Terms and EC numbers found for each observation name.

-`esmecata workflow_eggnog` has the same output files except that the outputs of the annotation step corresponds to the output of `esmecata annotation_eggnog`.
+`esmecata workflow_uniprot` has the same output files except that the outputs of the annotation step corresponds to the output of `esmecata annotation_uniprot`.